 20. Caffeine (Coffee, Tea, Energy Drinks)

-Caffeine overstimulates a dog’s nervous system and can cause rapid heartbeat, seizures, or death.
+Caffeine overstimulates a dog’s nervous system and can lead to restlessness, a fast heart rate, tremors, or seizures.

 21. Xylitol (Artificial Sweetener)